npujol/npujol.github.io/Informatic/linux/filesystems-content/adding-disks.md

 ```

 Remember to replace `/dev/sdb` and `/dev/sdb1` with your actual disk and partition identifiers.
-The mount point `/mnt` may also be replaced with any other directory as per your system`s structure and preference.
+The mount point `/mnt` may also be replaced with any other directory as per your system's structure and preference.